Jan Dukszta: Politics

-Dukszta was elected in the 1971 provincial election in the Toronto riding of Parkdale.
+An avowed socialist, Dukszta was elected in the 1971 provincial election in the Toronto riding of Parkdale.
 He was re-elected in 1975 and by more than 2,400 votes in the 1977 before losing by 900 votes in the 1981 provincial election to Liberal Tony Ruprecht.

 Dukszta attributed his defeat, in part, to an anti-gay campaign by a group called "Positive Parents" that targeted NDP candidates in several Toronto ridings because of the party's support for an amendment to the Ontario Human Rights Code to prohibit discrimination in housing and employment on the basis of sexual orientation.
 The group distributed literature that claimed Dukstza was gay while a second group, Campaign Life, distributed literature denouncing him for supporting maintaining coverage for abortions under Ontario Health Insurance Plan.

 At one all-candidates' meeting Dukszta held up a hand-made pink triangle and a yellow star to illustrate the danger he saw in anti-homosexual sentiment being used against New Democrats.
 "I saw this sort of thing in Poland during the war, when the Germans made homosexuals wear pink triangles and Jews had to wear the star," Dukszta told the Globe and Mail saying of the anti-gay organizations "These groups are dangerous....
 It is the start of fascism....
 Are we going to go through another McCarthy period when minorities will be attacked allegedly in the name of the moral majority?"
 Dukszta claimed he was also the target of a smear campaign that falsely accused the psychiatrist of providing abortion services.
 "Some of their canvassers were saying I was doing abortions in the back room.
 Our canvassers were hearing it."

 Dukszta helped write the NDPs health and education policy.
 As a member of the NDP caucus he served as critic for housing and, subsequently, for culture and recreation.

 Dukszta had also taken time out of his re-election campaign to treat fellow NDP MPP Tony Lupusella who had suffered a nervous breakdown and was unable to campaign but was nevertheless re-elected by 231 votes.